 One of the key reasons to consider taking on others is to bring on new skills that you lack.
 There are a lot of different things that you need to know – and while some skills can be learned – others may require more dedicated training.

 Your business has grown beyond the point that you can handle

 While success is great, for a solo entrepreneur, there can come a time when you can’t handle the growth.
-You become the bottle-neck to your business and you may need to make the choice between accepting your business is going to hit a ceiling in terms of size or to take on additional employees.
+You become the bottleneck to your business and you may need to make the choice between accepting your business is going to hit a ceiling in terms of size or that you will have to take on additional employees.

 Allows you to pursue other things